If you're experiencing deliverability issues, take a look at the frequently asked questions, below.

-To check if your records are set, go to Project > Settings > DNS Setup.
-This only applies if you are on shared IPs, this page is not used if you are on dedicated IPs.
+To check if your records are set, navigate to Settings > DNS Setup.
+This only applies if you are on shared IPs; this page is not used if you are on dedicated IPs.

 Is your "to" field customized?

-- If you have these fields filled out in Project > Settings and are collecting this data from the user, the ISPs will be signaled that you know the user, which will improve deliverability.
+- If you have these fields filled out in Settings > Project Settings and are collecting this data from the user, the ISPs will be signaled that you know the user, which will improve deliverability.

 Do you have mostly images and little-to-no text?

 Every ISP has a different filter for this, but adding text and reducing images can help reduce the likelihood that emails go to spam.

 Like all the best parts of life, balance is key, having nothing but images is not recommended due to deliverability, and having nothing but text is not recommended due to customer experience.

 Do you vet emails before adding them to Iterable?

 - If you send to a large number of disabled or misspelled emails, spam filters may detect your email as spam.
 To solve this, build an email validator into your signup form.
 That way, you won't even be sending to these emails, which will improve your deliverability.

 Why do my emails have high soft bounce rates?